 (Week 2) Paragraph on Research (Project): Week one you formed teams and began discussing your work together.
 This work product will help you frame your question, inform your classmates, and help instructors begin thinking about how to support your effort.
 Here are questions to address in your overview: What is the topic, debate in the field, or issue that you want to explore?
 How will you learn what you hope to know?
-Look ahead to week 5 assignment to see how the level of detail will be increasing over the guarter.
-One paragraph.
+Look ahead to week 5 assignment to see how the level of detail will be increasing over the quarter.

 (Weeks 3, 5, 9) Seminar Papers.
 Write seminar papers following the format used in First Year Core.
 Use the guiding questions from "Learning from Discussion," as you did last quarter or as defined by your seminar leader.
+We will relax this requirements soon and talk about different formats in seminar groups.
 Maximum of 2 pages, doubled-spaced.

-(Week 5) Overview of Research, Draft of Annotated Bibilography & Workplan (Project): The overview is a much more specific explication of your research project.
+(Week 5) Overview/Abstract Idea for Research (Project): The overview is a much more specific explication of your research project.
 Include: research topic, brief review of the literature, research question(s), and a brief description of proposed data collection methods.
-Also include a draft of your annotated bibliography and workplan as appendices.
-2-3 pages, doubled-spaced plus appendices.
+Papers are two to three pages in length.

 (Week 6) Opportunities and Challenges Paper (Individual).
 At this point in the quarter, you've grappled with many of the sticky questions about research and using data to inform decisions, have considered the multiple ways research and data are defined and designed, and the limitations to these definitions/designs.
 For this paper, reflect on the state of doing research/using data in the field/endeavor of public administration.
 What opportunities exist?
 What are the challenges?
-How might these challenges be addressed by researchers and practitioners?
-3-4 pages, double-spaced.
+How might these challenges be addressed by researchers and practitioners?"

 (Week 7) Proposal outline (Project).
 This assignment is the first time you will share the full picture of your proposed research.
-Your proposal outline needs to include an overview of all the expected sections of the proposal: introduction, literature review, research questions, data collection (qualitatative and quantitative), and key aspects of your data dictionary.
+Your proposal outline needs to include and overview of all the expected sections of the proposal: introduction, literature review, research questions, data collection (qualitatative and quantitative), and key aspects of your data dictionary.
 You will have time to adapt your proposal to lessons from the nuts-and-bolts lectures that are happening around the time of this assignment.
-3-5 pages, double-spaced.
+But you should be prepared to provide a basic overview of your project by week 7.
+2-4 pages, single spaced.